CourteousCoder/rpn-interpreter/README.md

 # Reverse Polish Notation Programming Language
 What started off as a RPN calculator because a turing-complete stack-based programming language.

+This was a lot of fun to implement, and I could keep iterating on it indefinitely if I had the time.
+Some of the next points of improvement I would make would be:
+- Code refactor.
+The `rpnlanginterpreter.py` class is too busy.
+Maybe I'll make a real lexer and parser.
+- Add support for interactive history via up/down arrow keys
+- Write an interpreter or compiler for RPN in RPN.
+It's not too different from python bytecode.
+- Add support for block-scoped variables and functions.
+Currently everything is global
+- Add string support.
+- Allow References as a manipulatable datatype.
+This might end up resulting in behavior like PHP's variable-variables.
 ## Proof of Turing Completeness
 According to [this article](https://en.wikipedia.org/wiki/General_recursive_function#Definition), in order to prove turing completeness, it is sufficient to prove: